oroinc/documentation/user_guide/intro_users_and_benefits.rst

 :ref:`Common Features <user-guide-common-features>` section.

-Organize information and make informed decisions
+Organize Information and Make Informed Decisions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OroCRM’s business intelligence tools will help you organize data and improve your decision-making process: